David-Molinari/david-molinari/README.md

-Software engineer seeking remote position
+Software engineer seeking a position

 Projects exhibit learning of HTML/CSS, JS, React, Node, and more